vbacollective/wasabi/package/README.md

-# Package
+# Wasabi Core Package

-This folder contains **Wasabi.bas**, the single, self-contained file that brings a full networking stack to any VBA project.
-The module covers WebSocket (RFC 6455), raw TCP with optional TLS, and MQTT over WebSocket, all in one import with no external dependencies.
+This directory contains **Wasabi.bas**, the monolithic, self contained module that introduces a complete, high performance networking stack to any Microsoft Office VBA or VB6 project.
+The architecture encompasses WebSocket (RFC 6455), raw TCP with optional TLS, and MQTT over WebSockets, functioning entirely without external dependencies or compiled DLLs.

-> When you import `Wasabi.bas`, the VBA runtime compiles it on the spot.
-> There is no build step, no binary, and no packaging.
-What you see is exactly what runs inside the Office process.
+> When imported, the VBA runtime compiles the module natively in memory.
+There is no build pipeline, no external binaries, and no complex packaging.
+The source code acts as the execution engine.

-## How to use
+## Integration Guide

-1. In the VBA editor, click **File -> Import File...**
+1. Open the VBA Integrated Development Environment (IDE).
+2. Click **File > Import File...**
-2. Select `Wasabi.bas` from this folder.
+3. Select `Wasabi.bas` from this directory.
-3. No additional steps are required.
-No references, no tools, no setup.

-After importing, you can call `WebSocketConnect` directly from any module.
+4. No additional configuration is required.
+The module relies strictly on native Win32 APIs, eliminating the need for external references or registry modifications.

+After importing, the entire API surface becomes globally available.

 > [!TIP]
-> The complete API reference is available in [`docs/API_REFERENCE.md`](../docs/API_REFERENCE.md).
+> The comprehensive technical documentation is available in [`docs/API_REFERENCE.md`](../docs/API_REFERENCE.md).

-## What is included
+## Architectural Capabilities

-Wasabi exposes three independent surface areas that share the same underlying transport and TLS engine.
+Wasabi exposes three independent operational layers that share a unified underlying transport and TLS engine.

-**WebSocket** is the primary API.
-It handles the full RFC 6455 lifecycle: connection, framing, fragmentation, ping/pong, and graceful close.
-Connections support `permessage-deflate` compression, custom subprotocols, custom HTTP headers, automatic reconnection with exponential back-off, offline message queuing, and MTU-aware framing.
-Both text and binary frames are supported, including zero-copy receive for performance-sensitive paths.
+**WebSocket Protocol (RFC 6455):** The primary interface.
+It manages the complete connection lifecycle, including secure handshakes, masking, payload fragmentation, ping/pong keepalives, and graceful closures.
+Advanced features include `permessage-deflate` compression, custom subprotocols, automatic MTU aware framing, and robust exponential backoff reconnections.
+Both text and binary frames are supported, featuring zero copy memory allocation for performance sensitive data streams.

-**TCP** gives direct access to the raw socket layer, with or without TLS.
-This is useful when the remote endpoint speaks a line protocol, a proprietary binary format, or any framing scheme that is not WebSocket.
-The same TLS engine used by the WebSocket layer is available here, including client certificate authentication via thumbprint, subject name, or a PFX file loaded from disk.
+**Raw TCP Sockets:** Provides direct access to the raw socket layer.
+This is essential when communicating with remote endpoints that utilize line protocols or proprietary binary formats outside the WebSocket specification.
+This layer shares the exact same SChannel TLS engine, supporting direct client certificate authentication via thumbprint, subject name, or disk loaded PFX files.

-**MQTT** runs on top of an established WebSocket connection and implements the MQTT 3.1.1 packet exchange, covering connect, publish (QoS 0/1/2), subscribe, unsubscribe, ping, and disconnect.
+**MQTT Telemetry (v3.1.1):** Operates on top of an established WebSocket transport, implementing the standard MQTT packet exchange.
+Fully supports broker connection handshakes, QoS 0/1/2 publishing, topic subscriptions, and manual keep alive pinging for persistent IoT or messaging connections.

+### Unified Transport Features

-All three modes share a common set of transport features:
+All three modes benefit from a shared foundational architecture:

-- TLS 1.2 and TLS 1.3 via the Windows SChannel/Schannel provider
+* TLS 1.2 and TLS 1.3 negotiated natively via the Windows SChannel provider.
-- HTTP and SOCKS proxy support, with optional NTLM authentication and automatic proxy discovery from Internet Explorer settings
+* HTTP and SOCKS proxy traversal, featuring stable `CryptStringToBinaryW` decoding for safe NTLM proxy authentication without data corruption.
-- IPv4 and IPv6 with configurable preference
+* Dual stack IPv4 and IPv6 routing with configurable resolution preference.
-- Configurable receive and inactivity timeouts
-- Per-connection statistics and latency measurement
-- Optional async mode via a hidden message window and `WSAAsyncSelect`
-- A middleware and protocol-extension API for layering custom behaviour without modifying the module
+* Microsecond precision latency telemetry and deep internal buffer diagnostics.
+* Asynchronous, non blocking execution utilizing a subclassed hidden message window (`WSAAsyncSelect`), protected by `EbMode` guards to prevent host application crashes during state interruptions.

-## Connection handles
+## Connection Handle Management

-Every `Connect` call writes a handle to an `outHandle` variable.
-Pass that handle to any subsequent call to target a specific connection.
-If you have only one active connection, you can omit the handle argument and Wasabi will use the default. `WebSocketSetDefaultHandle` lets you change which connection is treated as the default.
+Every successful connection generates a unique numeric handle.
+Passing this handle to subsequent method calls targets that specific socket, enabling multiplexed concurrent streams (such as listening to multiple exchange feeds simultaneously).
+If operating a single socket architecture, handle arguments can be omitted, allowing Wasabi to route calls to the default active handle.

-## Error handling
+## Telemetry and Error Handling

-Each connection stores the last error internally.
-Call `WebSocketGetLastError` to retrieve a typed `WasabiError` value, `WebSocketGetErrorDescription` for a human-readable message, and `WebSocketGetTechnicalDetails` for the low-level WSA or SChannel code.
-An optional error dialog can be enabled per connection with `WebSocketSetErrorDialog`.
+The module maintains stateful error telemetry for every active handle.
+Developers can invoke `WasabiGetErrorDescription` to retrieve parsed, human readable diagnostic messages.
+For granular debugging, `WebSocketGetTechnicalDetails` extracts deep subsystem state variables, isolating low level Winsock or SChannel fault codes.